U.S. News Rankings

 |School type||public, coed college|

 When applying to University of Mary Washington, it's important to note the application deadline is February 1, and the early action deadline is November 15.
 Scores for either the ACT or SAT test are due February 1.
 The application fee at University of Mary Washington is $50.
-It is selective, with an acceptance rate of 75.7 percent.
+It is selective, with an acceptance rate of 76.8 percent and an early acceptance rate of 88.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.